Jammu and Kashmir High Schools set to open today after three weeks

 With the government easing restrictions in a phased manner, the Intelligence Bureau has advised that the forces remain on a very high state of alert.

-The intelligence has stated that Pakistan would be on over-drive mode and would not only look to raise tensions along the border, but also launch terrorists into the Valley.
+The intelligence has stated that Pakistan would be on over-drive mode and would not only look to raise tensions along the border but also launch terrorists into the Valley.